Dedication to the

 Leather Traceability

+Since 2019, traceability systems that guarantee the origin of the inputs used by Minerva Foods have been applied to related businesses.
 Minerva Leather, a business dedicated to the industrialization of leather, reached in 2021 the important mark of 100% of the leather sold in Brazil with identification, making it possible to access information from the farm to the slaughterhouse.
-In Paraguay, the traceability process is also being implemented with the expectation of completion in 2022.
+In 2022, the division concluded the process of implementing the traceability seal in 100% of the hides produced in Paraguay.
+This seal guarantees that the origination of the product was done in a sustainable manner.

 PIONEERING THE MONITORING OF INDIRECT SUPPLIERS